 internet that makes me laugh.
 So please accept this as my

 offering if you are annoyed that I left that scene out.

 "Did you know that, after Gretchen, a woman wasn't the first

 one voted out at the merge until Michelle Yi in Fiji?"

 "Did you know you can shut the fuck up?"

-entry, so as a peace offering, here, I am posting this picture that
+entry, so as a compromise, here.
+I am posting this picture

 race" analogy between Max and Shirin will get their own entries later.

 I didn't forget them.